nicholassyt/SCSE19-0209_Final/README.md

 Project title: SCSE19-0209 Open source intelligence gathering and data visualisation

+MongoDB installation:
+Instructions can be found in the Installation Instructions folder.

 Ensure the MongoDB server is started.
 Execute python SCSE19-0209_OSIGDV in the command line Open the browser and navigate to http://127.0.0.1:5000/